 The fair value of the Company's credit default swaps is determined using industry valuation models, broker bid indications or internal pricing valuation techniques.
 The fair value of these credit default swaps can change based on a variety of factors including changes in credit spreads, default rates and recovery rates, the correlation of credit risk between the referenced credit and the counterparty, and market rate inputs such as interest rates.
-At March 31, 2021, the Company had outstanding credit default swaps of \$25.0 million in notional positions to hedge credit risk and \$77.9 million in notional positions to assume credit risk, denominated in U.S. dollars (December 31, 2020 - \$Nil and \$96.8 million, respectively).
+At September 30, 2021, the Company had outstanding credit default swaps of \$158.3 million in notional positions to assume credit risk, denominated in U.S. dollars (December 31, 2020 - \$96.8 million).